 To learn more, read our full Fiorenzato F4 Nano V2 review here.

 The Rancilio Rocky Doserless Coffee Grinder is the best all-purpose coffee grinder for the home brewing enthusiast.
 If you’re an espresso enthusiast interested in dialing in the perfect shot by micro-adjusting your doses, this grinder won’t make you happy.
 But if you want a high-end grinder that will do well enough for a variety of brew styles, the Rocky is a great option that will last you years.

 Built to last, equipped with a ton of grind settings, and offering superior grind consistency, there’s no question that the Rancilio Rocky is a kingly option.
-Whether you get it brand new on Amazon or shop around for a refurbished model, you can’t go wrong with this choice.
+Whether you get it brand new or shop around for a refurbished model, you can’t go wrong with this choice.

 The recommended grind setting for drip and French Press depends on the type of coffee beans, roast level, brewing time, etc. But as a general guide, you can use settings #25 to #35 for drip coffee, and around #40 for French Press.
-For more details on what grind size to use for which brew, refer our coffee grind size chart.
+For more details on what grind size to use for which brew, refer to our coffee grind size chart.

 The grind settings you use for espresso will depend on which espresso machine and portafilter you’re using.
 If you’re using an entry-level machine like the Rancilio Silvia, try grind settings #5 to #10.
 You should be aware that your grinder may be calibrated differently.
 So you’ll have to try a few different settings before you get a good result.

 There is about 14 cm of space under the Rancilio Rocky’s spout.
 After removing the portafilter holder, you should be able to slide in a small container to catch the ground coffee.
 If you find that the top of your container is hitting the spout, you could try removing the base plate to get a little more clearance.